vanadium/website/content/tutorials/security/agent.md

 you - the tutee - get prompted for a passphrase, despite frequent use of the `--v23.credentials {directory}` flag.

+Encrypting the file on disk, and requiring a password with each invocation of a command specifying `--v23.credentials {directory}` will solve the immediate problem of a clear text key on disk, but is onerous.

-Using that flag means the given program loads the private key into process memory as part of its runtime initialization.
+In addition to the nuisance of having to provide a decryption passphrase each time the credentials are used, having each program load the private key into process memory as part of its runtime initialization exposes the key to the risk of compromise.

-This was OK for the tutorials, which had the goal of _teaching_ security concepts rather than _being_ secure.
+This would be OK for the tutorials, which had the goal of _teaching_ security concepts rather than _being_ secure.
 You were running only official Vanadium apps or programs that you wrote, in your own authenticated session, on a machine under your control.